Storyboards in UX/UI Design

 1. Asgari, M., & Hurtut, T. (2024).
 A Design Language for Prototyping and Storyboarding Data-Driven Stories.
 Applied Sciences, 14(4), 1387.

-This publication introduces a design language for prototyping and storyboarding data-driven stories (DDS), which are becoming increasingly important in UX design.
+This publication introduces a design language for prototyping and storyboarding data-driven stories (DDS)—items that are becoming increasingly important in UX design.
 The authors propose a framework that consists of four main categories—expression, connection, narration and replication—with specific design rules to guide the ideation and implementation of DDS.
 This work has been influential in establishing a structured approach to incorporating storytelling into the UX design process.

 1. Rasheed, Y. (2019).
 A Model-Driven Approach for Creating Storyboards of Web Based User Interfaces.
 Typeset.io.